|

 My responsibility as your therapist is to use these approaches to inform the way that I guide you through our work together.

-This training has taught me the types of questions to ask to encourage useful reflections or to allow you to reframe pase events and adjust perspective.
-Over my years in counselling practise I have honed a way of working that creates a strong rapport with my clients and forms a secure environment within our sessions where you can examine yourself and how you have come to be how you are today.
-My questions will allow you to discover things about yourself and the way that you approach your life that you may not have considered before.
-If we want something about our lives to change, first we must really see it for what it is, and you don't have to do that alone.
+This training has taught me the types of questions to ask to encourage useful reflections or to allow you to reframe past events and adjust perspective.
+Over my years in counselling practice, I have honed a way of working that creates a strong rapport with my clients and forms a secure environment within our sessions where you can examine the self and how you have come to be who you are today.
+My questions allow you to discover things about yourself and the way that you approach life that you may not have considered before.
+If we want something about our lives to change, first we must really see it for what it is.
+Sometimes that is uncomfortable, but you don't have to do it alone.
 My view is that emotional pain is a message from our brain telling us that something is wrong.